-Since today’s device processing capacity is improving, making it is feasible to include 3D elements in normal applications.
+Since today’s device processing capacity is improving, making it feasible to include 3D elements in normal applications.
 By deploying 3D features and Faux-3D designs in smartphone usage, designers will be offering a realistic experience to the users.

 Low Light Dark Theme

-Bright phone screens are not highly appreciated at all times by the users.
+Bright phone screens are not highly appreciated at all times by users.
 Long working hours are leading to headaches and strain in the eyes, which are detrimental for long-term comfortable use.
 App designers across all devices such as computers, laptops, and smartphones are turning to low-light displays and dark theme settings.
 These consume less battery capacity and have a lesser strain on the eyes.